Zach Wilson Player Prop Bets for NFL Week 14 | New York vs. New Orleans 12/12/2021

 Season Stats

-- Wilson has thrown for 1,539 yards (128.3 ypg) to lead New York, completing 58% of his passes and tossing six touchdown passes and 11 interceptions this season.
+- Wilson has thrown for 1,539 yards (128.3 ypg), completing 58% of his passes and recording six touchdown passes and 11 interceptions this season.

-- He has tacked on 25 rushing yards on 13 carries with two touchdowns, averaging 2.1 yards per game.
+- He's also chipped in on the ground, with 25 rushing yards (2.1 ypg) on 13 carries with two rushing touchdowns.

-- The Jets, who rank 26th in the NFL in points scored, have attempted a pass 64.0% of the time while running the ball 36.0% of the time.
+- The Jets have called a pass in 64.0% of their plays from scrimmage this year while staying on the ground 36.0% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

 - Wilson accounts for 25.5% of his team's red zone plays, with 24 of his 243 pass attempts coming from inside the opponent's 20-yard line.